raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 ======================================
 In this scenario we assume that a user holds some ERC20 tokens of a type that has not yet been registered in the Raiden smart contracts.
 Let's assume that the address of the token is ``0x9aBa529db3FF2D8409A1da4C9eB148879b046700``.

 The user wants to register the token, which will create a `Channel Manager <https://github.com/raiden-network/raiden/blob/master/raiden/smart_contracts/ChannelManagerContract.sol>`_.
 For each registered token there is a channel manager.
-Channel managers are responsible of opening new raiden channels between two parties.
+Channel managers are responsible of opening new payment channels between two parties.

 Checking if a token is already registered